zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 All interactions with the repository are done using the Relation Query Language (RQL).
-The repository federates the data sources and hides them from the querier, which does not realize when a query spans accross several data sources and._cwuires running sub-queries and merges to complete.
+The repository federates the data sources and hides them from the querier, which does not realize when a query spans accross several data sources and requires running sub-queries and merges to complete.

-It is common to run the web engine and the repository in the same process (see instances of type all-in-one above), but this is not a._cwuirement.
+It is common to run the web engine and the repository in the same process (see instances of type all-in-one above), but this is not a requirement.
 A repository can be set up to be accessed remotely using Pyro (`Python Remote Objects`_) and act as a server.